rajat2502/StandNote/CONTRIBUTING.md

             git push origin {{branch_name}}

     - Also, For Pretifying the Frontend Code Use `HTML/JS/CSS Pretifier`.
-    - For installing the Sublime Package Control Manager in Sublime-Text Editor use [this](https://packagecontrol.io/installation#st2) link.
-Also, If Sublime Package Control Manager is installed then install `HTML/JS/CSS Pretifier`.

 3. Once the code is pushed, create a pull request:

     - On your GitHub fork, select your branch and click “New pull request”.
-Select “master” as the base branch and your branch in the “compare” dropdown.
+Select the relevant branch as the base branch and your branch in the “compare” dropdown.

     If the code is mergeable (you get a message saying “Able to merge”), go ahead and create the pull request.
 Once you are done, comment below each review comment marking it as “Done”.
 Feel free to use the thread to have a discussion about comments that you don’t understand completely or don’t agree with.